425 Too Early

 Takeaway

-The 425 Too Early status code is a client error that is sent by the server in response to the client sending a request in advance of a secure connection being established.
-If the server does not support early data, then this error will be returned.
+The 425 Too Early status code is a client error sent by the server when the client sends a request before a secure connection is established.
+The server refuses early data to prevent replay attacks.

 See also